ARM-software/android-nn-driver/docs/FAQ.md

 The Android 10 R3 CTS that can be downloaded from https://source.android.com/compatibility/cts/downloads contains all these patches.

-There is a known issue that even with these patches CTS test "TestRandomGraph/RandomGraphTest#LargeGraph_TENSOR_FLOAT16_Rank3/41" will still fail on CpuRef.
-This failure is caused by a LogSoftmax layer followed by a Floor layer which blows up the slight difference between fp16 to fp32.
-This issue only affects CpuRef beginning with the 20.02 release.
-We expect that this issue will be resolved in a future release.
+There is a known issue that even with these patches CTS tests "TestRandomGraph/RandomGraphTest#LargeGraph_TENSOR_FLOAT16_Rank3/41" and "TestRandomGraph/RandomGraphTest#LargeGraph_TENSOR_FLOAT16_Rank2/20 " will still fail on CpuRef.
+These failures are caused by a LogSoftmax layer followed by a Floor layer which blows up the slight difference between fp16 to fp32.
+This issue only affects CpuRef with Android Q. These tests are not failing for Android R.